 GLOW has begun by partnering with key investigators at trial locations, which span a range of conditions, from urban to rural, tropical to temperate, estuarine to coastal, and have different levels of available information.

 Using diverse trial locations allows GLOW to not only develop an index of coastal wetland health which is widely applicable, but also to develop engagement strategies that provide a range of policy outcomes.

-This helps GLOW science make a difference in the real world.
+This helps us deliver science make a difference in the real world.